 Legally, I have to tell you that this post may contain affiliate links and that you can read the whole boring disclosure policy here.
 All this means is that if you click and make a purchase, I receive a small commission at no extra cost to you.
 Now let’s get back to the crafty goodness you came here for.

 What is Changing in design space?

-Cricut announced the change from the web app to the desktop app, and launched the Beta version mid-2019.
+Cricut announced the change from the web app to the desktop app and launched the Beta version in mid-2019.
 I was one of the users to download Design Space for Desktop on the very first day it was available, and have been using it almost exclusively since then.

 The good news is, within the app itself, almost nothing is changing.
 There is one great new feature though: With Design Space for Desktop, you can now design and cut offline!
 (You will still need an internet connection to download the app the first time, and to use some of the features, like downloading images from Cricut Access.)

 The big change comes in where the program is hosted.
 Up until now, Design Space has been hosted online, as a part of the Cricut website.
 From here on out, you will need to have the program downloaded to your computer to use it.
 It’s the same as any other program or application you may have downloaded, like Adobe Photoshop, or Microsoft Word.